 From echocardiograms to CT scans, diagnostic testing is a critical component in the detection and management of all forms of cardiovascular disease.
 These tests can give your cardiologist valuable insight into the overall health of your heart, as well as clues to potential problems.
-And, while there are several potential tests that your physician could recommend, electrocardiogram (EKG) is the most commonly used.
+And, while there are several potential tests that your physician could recommend, an electrocardiogram (EKG) is the most commonly used.
 Learn more about what an EKG is, why this test is typically performed, and what sets an EKG apart from a stress EKG with Cardiovascular Institute of the South.

-EKGs are easily performed in a doctor’s office or hospital, where you’ll be asked to lie down as sticky pads (electrodes) are attached to your chest and limbs.
-In total, there are typically ten of these electrodes, each connected to a wire which transmits readings to a monitor.
+EKGs are easily performed in a doctor’s office or hospital.
+You’ll likely be asked to lie down, and sticky pads (electrodes) will be attached to your chest and limbs.
+In total, there are typically 10 of these electrodes, each connected to a wire which transmits readings to a monitor.
 The process is completely painless, which should help some patients who may feel anxious about the procedure.
 There is nothing that you need to do other than lie still, as movement may interfere with your test results.

 There are a few reasons why your physician may wish to conduct an EKG.
 These can include:

-- Identify any underlying cause of chest pain or pressure
+- Identifying any underlying cause of chest pain or pressure

-- Determine the cause of heart disease symptoms such as shortness of breath, dizziness, or palpitations
+- Determining the cause of heart disease symptoms such as shortness of breath, dizziness, or palpitations

-- Identify structural problems of the heart’s chambers
+- Identifying structural problems of the heart’s chambers

-- Determine the effectiveness of heart medications or a pacemaker
+- Determining the effectiveness of heart medications or a pacemaker

-- Evaluate heart health based on other factors such as high cholesterol, high blood pressure, smoking, or diabetes
+- Evaluating heart health based on other factors such as high cholesterol, high blood pressure, smoking, or diabetes

-What is the Difference between a Regular EKG and Stress EKG?
+What Is the Difference Between a Regular EKG and a Stress EKG?

 In some cases, an EKG taken at rest does not provide adequate insight into the heart’s functionality.
 In these cases, a doctor may choose to perform a Stress EKG instead of, or in addition to, a typical electrocardiogram.
 Just as in a normal EKG, ten electrodes will be attached to your chest.
 However, this time you will be asked to walk on a treadmill while your heart is being monitored.
 Gradually, the speed of the treadmill will be increased until you need to stop.
 Your heart will continue to be monitored until you have cooled down completely.

-If you have experienced chest pain, have high risk factors for heart disease or previous heart troubles, your physician may choose an EKG to help them gain insight into your condition.
-If problems are found to exist, additional tests may need to be performed in order to ensure a complete understanding of the circumstances, as well as the ability to treat the problem appropriately.
+If you have experienced chest pain or have high risk factors for heart disease or previous heart troubles, your physician may choose an EKG to help them gain insight into your condition.
+If problems are found, additional tests may need to be performed in order to ensure a complete understanding of the circumstances, as well as the ability to treat the problem appropriately.

 If you have any questions surrounding your heart health and tests that you may need, we are ready to help.
-Request an appointment with any one of our highly-trained cardiology physicians today.
+Request an appointment with one of our highly-trained cardiology physicians today.
 Get the quality care you deserve with Cardiovascular Institute of the South.